CTHall05/pe3-soc-cohort13-Callasaurus/README.md

 Within React, I've used packages such as 'react-router-dom', 'reactjs-popup', 'react-social-icons'.
 Packages such as these can provide subtle by beneficial impacts on the user experience.

+I would have liked to implement pagination within the app, however the free tier of the API only allows for a maximum of 10 articles to be returned and you are limited to 100 API calls per day.
+This is something I would look to do to improve the app.

 ## Application features

 - A landing page dashboard that gives the user an overview of what they can expect in the app and a way to access all features